common-fate/docs-archive/docs/granted/configuration.md

 granted sso-tokens list
 ```

-- To remove a token from the local store use `sso-tokens remove`
+- To remove a token from the local store use `sso-tokens clear`

 ```
-granted sso-tokens remove
+granted sso-tokens clear
 ```

 ```
-granted sso-tokens remove profile_name
+granted sso-tokens clear profile_name
 ```

 - To remove all tokens from the store use the `--all` flag

 ```
-granted sso-tokens remove --all
+granted sso-tokens clear --all
 ```